FuouM/Ezsynth/README.md

 You may also install Cupy and Cupyx to use GPU for some other operations.

-**Note: This is not intended to be used as an installable module.**

-Currently only tested on `Windows 10 - Python 3.11 - RTX3060`

-> Perform things like style transfer, color transfer, inpainting, superimposition, video stylization and more!
-This implementation makes use of advanced physics based edge detection and RAFT optical flow, which leads to more accurate results during synthesis.

 :warning: **This is not intended to be used as an installable module.**